Fourspine leaffish

-The fourspine leaffish (Afronandus sheljuzhkoi), is a species of in the Nandidae native to rivers and streams in Ivory Coast and Ghana.
-Although placed in the family Nandidae by FishBase, most recent authorities place Afronandus in Polycentridae.
+The fourspine leaffish (Afronandus sheljuzhkoi) is a species of ray-finned fish native to rivers and streams in Ivory Coast and Ghana.
+Although formerly placed in the family Nandidae, most recent authorities place Afronandus in Polycentridae.
 The specific name honours the collector of the type, Leo Sheljuzhko (1890–1969), a Ukrainian-German entomologist who sent the type to Meinken.

 This species grows to a total length of 4.8 cm.
 This species is the only known member of its genus.